rokath/trice/docs/TCOBSSpecification.md

 * If several encodings possible, the encoder has than the choice.
   * Example: `00 00 00 00` could be encoded `A0 20` (Z3 Z1) or `40 40` (Z2 Z2)
 * NOP sigil bytes are logically ignored.
-They simply serveals link chain elements.
+They simply serve as link chain elements.

 ####  3.3.2. <a name='ExtendedEncodingPossibilitiesnotspecifiedyetjustideas'></a>Extended Encoding Possibilities (not specified yet, just ideas)